wp-plugins/csv-2-post/readme.txt

 Tested up to: 4.0.0
 Stable tag: trunk

-CSV 2 POST Version 8 by Ryan R. Bayne
+CSV import plugins for the latest version of Wordpress.
+Adaptable autoblogging features included.
+Free and Pro edition supported daily.
+Users include Ryanair Ltd and the Trevithick Society.

 == Description ==

-Lets turn data into websites!
-CSV 2 POST for Wordpress can import any .csv file (only requirement is MySQL ready headers, basically no special characters allowed ) then autoblog the data into hundreds or even thousands of well designed WP posts.
+Lets turn data into websites shall we.
+CSV 2 POST for Wordpress can import any .csv file then autoblog the data into hundreds or even thousands of well designed WP posts.
 My CSV importer plugin creates custom fields, categories and meta.
 If your new to Wordpress those are some of the elements that make up a web page in WP.
 CSV 2 POST is the first plugin to import data to a custom database table allowing the data to be prepared and other more advanced steps during the autoblogging procedure.
 Combine that with the power of Wordpress and there is no limit to how many high quality websites you can create using any data.

 = Main Links =
-*   <a href="http://www.webtechglobal.co.uk/csv-2-post/">Plugins Portal</a>
+*   <a href="http://www.webtechglobal.co.uk/csv-2-post/" title="CSV 2 POST Website">Plugins Portal</a>
-*   <a href="http://forum.webtechglobal.co.uk/viewforum.php?f=8">Plugins Forum</a>
+*   <a href="http://forum.webtechglobal.co.uk/viewforum.php?f=8" title="CSV 2 POST Forum">Plugins Forum</a>
-*   <a href="https://www.facebook.com/csv2post">Plugins Facebook</a>
+*   <a href="https://www.facebook.com/csv2post" title="CSV 2 POST Facebook Page">Plugins Facebook</a>
-*   <a href="http://www.twitter.com/CSV2POST">Plugins Twitter</a>
+*   <a href="http://www.twitter.com/CSV2POST" title="CSV 2 POST Twitter Tweets">Plugins Twitter</a>
+*   <a href="http://www.webtechglobal.co.uk/csv-2-post-demo/" title="CSV 2 POST Premium Software and Services Demo">Pro Edition Demo</a>

 = Why CSV 2 POST? =

-You obviously have a .csv file and you would like to make the contents public by creating hundreds of posts.
-Using CSV 2 POST is the right choice because it offers everything most users need and is being updating frequently.
-My free edition will allow you to do the follow things...
+You have a .csv file and you would like to see the contents turned into hundreds of posts.
+CSV 2 POST can do that for you.
+It will also help you manage your posts long after they are created.
+My Wordpress data importer inserts your .csv file contents to a custom database table first.
+CSV 2 POST was the first plugin to do this and it surprises many but there are many advantages to this approach i.e. integration with other software, sharing the table (raw data) and not the data in WP tables which the Wordpress core will change in many ways.
+Professionals need to keep an original, businesses need to do things in smaller steps and always have a backup.
+CSV 2 POST does that and by doing so avoids major mistakes i.e. the wrong rows in .csv file being applied to the wrong posts during updating.
+The pro edition of CSV 2 POST takes things even further and when donations come in I move premium features into the free edition to be fair to the Wordpress community.

 1. Create posts, pages and custom post types.
 1. Update posts